 Communication skills are highly valued in today’s workplace.
 The communication minor is designed for individuals who seek leadership roles in for-profit or nonprofit organizations.

-The communication minor requires 18 hours of coursework, nine of which are electives.
+The communication minor requires a minimum of 18 hours of coursework.

 All prerequisites must be completed prior to enrollment in the following courses.